 We honour the spirit, life, and lessons this land and its ancestors teach us.
-We acknowledge the traditional territories of the Siksika, Piikani, Kainai, Tsuut'ina, Îyârhe Nakoda and the Homeland of the Métis.
-View our Truth and Reconciliation for Learner Success Toolkit in Foothills School Division
+We acknowledge the traditional land and territories of the Siksika, Piikani, Kainai, Tsuut'ina, and îyârhe Nakoda as well as the Foothills District and the Rocky View District within the Battle River Territory of the Otipemisiwak Métis government of Alberta.

+Truth and Reconciliation for Learner Success Toolkit in Foothills School Division